keeneyetact/retroBoard/README.md

 ## Versions History

+### Version 4.16.0

+- Fix the empty file download when logging using Google OAuth
+- Upgrade the documentation to the latest version of Docusaurus
+- Add more integration tests, covering password accounts and account deletion

 ### Version 4.15.0

 - **Self-Hosting**: Improve Admin dashboard for Self-Hosted, allowing the admin to add and delete users